 Friday November 30: Departure

 We finish our tour with a lecture and walk in Central Park, one of the greatest achievements in urban landscape architecture, and take in many of the unique but often missed features designed by Frederick Law Olmsted and Calvert Vaux.
-In the mid-afternoon there is a transfer to JFK airport for those departing New York.
+After saying our farewells, in the mid-afternoon there is a transfer to JFK airport for those departing New York.
 (B)

 Dr Matthew Laing